taxprofiler/taxpasta/docs/commands/standardise.md

     based on the output file extension.
 You can alternatively explicitly define this with the `--output-format` flag.
 See `taxpasta standardise --help` for all supported formats.

-## When

-You should use `taxpasta standardise` when you want to standardise a single taxonomic profile or multiple profiles independently but do not want to merge them in a single table, for example, you wish to store them separately.

-See [`merge`](merge.md) if you wish to both standardise and merge in one step to generate a single table containing all samples.

-!!! warning

-    You should only use this command if you are interested in raw 'counts'!
-The standardised output will remove profiler specific information, such as names, percentages, and lineage information.

 ## Why